Altinn/altinn-studio-docs/content/app/development/ux/fields/grouping/alternatives/_index.en.md

 ### addButton

-Determines whether the "Legg til ny"-button is displayed below the table.
+Determines whether the "Add new" button is displayed below the table.
 It is useful to hide this if you only wish to display data.

 ### saveButton